 We make REDD+ work for people

 REDD+ will only be successful if it provides benefits to local people and local environments.
 Conservation International engages with policymakers at all levels to help ensure that REDD+ is designed with strong local participation — and that it delivers multiple benefits to people.
-In fact, Conservation International was a major contributor in the development of standards designed to help REDD+ projects deliver benefits not just to the climate, but also to communities, through the rights-based approach and biodiversity.
+In fact, Conservation International was a major contributor in the development of standards designed to help REDD+ programs deliver benefits not just to the climate, but also to communities, through the rights-based approach and biodiversity.
 Our REDD+ initiatives are rigorously evaluated by independent experts to ensure projects improve livelihoods, create employment, protect traditional cultures and endangered species, help secure tenure to lands and resources, increase the resiliency of ecosystems and help to combat climate change.

 We build the capacity to implement REDD+

 For REDD+ to be successful, a wide range of people, from local communities to government leaders, must understand how it works.
 Conservation International is a world leader in providing REDD+ training.
-We help design approaches to REDD+ that engage the people the mechanism will affect, that are scientifically sound and that are consistent with globally-recognized best practices.
+We help design approaches to REDD+ that engage, actively involve, and benefit communities, that are scientifically sound and that are consistent with globally-recognized best practices.

 By the numbers

 Our work around the world is continually growing.
-By the end of 2020, Conservation International’s REDD+ projects have protected 373,832 hectares of some of the most important forests on Earth in places like Madagascar and Peru.
+By the end of 2020, Conservation International’s REDD+ initiatives have cumulatively protected 1,247,800 hectares of some of the most important forests on Earth in places like Madagascar, Kenya and Peru.